n6ufal/edit/docs/beginners-guide.md

 For email privacy, we recommend **[Proton](https://proton.me/mail)** and for search **[SearX](https://searx.fmhy.net/)**.
 It's also good to check sites like **[HaveIBeenPwned](https://haveibeenpwned.com/Passwords)** to make sure your info hasn't been part of any recent data breaches.

-!!!note Its best *not* to use your main email or password when you sign up for piracy sites.
-Its good to use a different password on every site you register for, that way if a breach happens, only the password for that one site is compromised.
+!!!note It is best *not* to use your main email or password when you sign up for piracy sites.
+It is good to use a different password on every site you register for, that way if a breach happens, only the password for that one site is compromised.

 ***

 ### Windows Piracy

-> How can I download / activate Windows for free?
+> How can I download/activate Windows for free?

 Download an ISO from Massgrave's **[Genuine Installation Media](https://massgrave.dev/genuine-installation-media)** page, and follow the **[Clean Install Windows Guide](https://gravesoft.dev/clean_install_windows)** to install it.
-After install, activate it with **[Microsoft Activation Scripts](https://massgrave.dev/#Method-1---PowerShell)**.
+After installation, activate it with **[Microsoft Activation Scripts](https://massgrave.dev/#Method-1---PowerShell)**.

 * **Software Piracy: [CRACKSurl](https://cracksurl.com/) / [LRepacks](https://lrepacks.net/)**
 * **Adobe Piracy: [M0nkrus](https://w14.monkrus.ws/) / [GenP](https://www.reddit.com/r/GenP/wiki/redditgenpguides/)**